-Handy Tips and Hacks for Christmas Trees
+Handy Tips for Taking Care of Christmas Trees

 Use these tips to make your holiday festivities easier

 You found it.
 After standing up and spinning around dozens of trees, you finally found the perfect Christmas tree.
 Now that you’ve got it home and unloaded it from the roof of the car, there are a few important things to do that will help get it in the house and make it easier to care for throughout the month.

 First, measure the height of the tree before you bring it into the house.
 That helps ensure that it fits until the ceiling with enough room for decorations.
 If it’s too tall, you can shorten the trunk outside or in the garage where you don’t have to worry about a pile of sawdust all over the rug.
 Even if you don’t need to shorten it, it’s a good idea to cut an inch or so off the bottom of the trunk, or have that done where you buy it.
 Fresh wood will absorb more water, helping keep the tree fresher longer.